hoodlm/u/README.md

-`u` is a functional programming language that only supports unary operations - functions that take a single variable and return a single variable of the same type.
+`u` is a functional programming language that supports only unary operations - functions that take a single variable and return a single variable of the same type.

-A `u` statement is read left-to-right, composed of the following:
+This repo contains a language specification and an interpretter.

+* The language specification is a work-in-progress and subject to change.
+* The interpreter is incomplete and a messy pile of spaghetti, but it's getting better.

-## Examples:
+## Language Examples:

 Assign the literal value '2' to the variable 'y':